Flat light photography – how, when and why use it

 You could also position your subject just inside an open doorway looking out at you, as long as no direct sunlight is flowing through the doorway.

 The beauty of flash photography is that you can move the light to where you want it.
-Plus you can manipulate the quality of light with light modifiers such as umbrellas and softboxes.
+Plus you can manipulate the quality of light with light modifiers such as photographic umbrellas and softboxes.
 You can further adjust the light with diffusers to make any potential shadows even softer for flat light.

-Remember, the bigger your light source, the better it is for flat light photography, so large umbrellas and soft boxes are ideal for portrait work.
+Remember, the bigger your light source, the better it is for flat light photography, so large umbrellas and softboxes are ideal for portrait work.
 Plus, as the light will be behind you, it needs to be big so that you don’t block it.

-And just like with natural light, you can add a reflector to the lighting setup to bounce light back into you subject and further flatten the light.
+Just like with natural light, you can add a reflector to the lighting setup to bounce light back into you subject and further flatten the light.

 Further reading: Hard light vs soft light – when and how to use both types of lighting